- Circulation Policy

 - Audio and video format items: $10.00

-Patrons with library debts of $10.00 or more may not check out any further items until the charges are paid in full.
-This includes use of internet-access computers.
+Patrons with library debts of $10.00 or more may not check out further items until the charges are below the $10.00 limit.

 Notices for overdue items are emailed or mailed out once a week on Tuesday.
 After two notices, patrons will be billed for the missing items.